1-Handed or 2-Handed (Weapon Effect)

 Restricted to enchants as follows: 1=Minor, 2=Improved, 3=Greater, 4=Superior, 5=Matchless.

-Target must immediately (out-of-turn) move directly away from the source of fear at regularspeed
+Target must immediately (out-of-turn) move directly away from the source of fear at regular movement speed

 An attribute possessed by some creatures or monsters.
-Any target that wishes to move intowith a creature must first pass an Resolve test.
-If failing, the target can not move into but still may move elsewhere.
-Also when a creature moves into with any number of targets, all of those targets must pass an Resolve test once the creature has finished attacking (regardless if the attacks hit, miss, wound, or even target them).
-If failing, the target must immediately (out of turn) flee their maximum away from the creature (against their will).
-Once an Resolve test is passed against that particular type of creature, targets are immune to its effects for the remainder of the battle. creatures/monsters are immune to all other Fear effects.
+Any target that wishes to move into base contact with a Fearsome creature must first pass an Resolve test.
+If failing, the target can not move into base contact but still may move elsewhere.
+Also when a Fearsome creature moves into base contact with any number of targets, all of those targets must pass an Resolve test once the Fearsome creature has finished attacking (regardless if the attacks hit, miss, wound, or even target them).
+If failing, the target must immediately (out of turn) flee their maximum movement away from the Fearsome creature (against their will).
+Once an Resolve test is passed against that particular type of creature, targets are immune to its Fearsome effects for the remainder of the battle.
+Fearsome creatures/monsters are immune to all other Fear effects.

-During the nextportion on their turn, the target must move directly away from threat ar regular speed
+During the next movement portion on their turn, the target must move directly away from threat at regular movement speed

 The use of an ability or power with no cost.
 A Faith difficulty roll counts as a ‘cost’.